ZKGameDev/GServerECS/README.md

     └── dispose/            # Resource cleanup tests
 ```

+## 📋 Subsequent Development Plan

+- Multi-thread Support (In Progress)
+- Entity-Component Framework Independent of System (Not Started)

 ## 📄 License

 This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.